microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/customization.rst

 DownloadUrl
     If a DownloadUrl is not provided, |wac| will hide all UI to download the file.

+    If provided, Word and PowerPoint Online will display UI to download the file.
+When a user attempts to download the file, Word and PowerPoint will ensure that the latest document content is saved back to the WOPI host before navigating the user to the DownloadUrl to download the file.

+    ..  admonition:: Excel Online Note

+        Excel Online does not use the DownloadUrl when users click the :guilabel:`Download a Copy` button.
+Excel Online always downloads the file directly from the |wac| server.
+This has the following side effects:

+        #.
+Any content that Excel Online does not currently support, such as diagrams, are stripped from the
+            downloaded file.
+        #.
+Excel Online does not guarantee that the latest document content is saved back to the WOPI host before
+            downloading the file.
+        #.  :guilabel:`Download a Copy` contains all the most recent document edits, even when the DownloadUrl is
+            implemented incorrectly and does not point to the latest version of the document.

     .. seealso:: :term:`DownloadUrl` in the WOPI REST documentation.

 FileSharingUrl